honeycombio/opentelemetry-collector-workshop/examples/4-ottl/README.md

 ## How to use

-1. Open your browser and visit (https://ottl.run)[https://ottl.run] which is the OTTL playground web page
+1. Open your browser and visit <a href="https://ottl.run" target="_blank">https://ottl.run</a> which is the OTTL playground web page
 2. Copy the json payload (*.json files)
 3. Copy the matching YAML configuration that matches the payload (*.yaml files)
 4. Press `run` button to see the results